lbechberger/ML4NLP/README.md

 Which becomes the relation "Sea Launch, is_in, "Norway", saved as "Sea Launch, PER, is_in, Norway, GPE".
 As can be seen, the named entity recognition mistakes sea launch for a human.

-<@reviewers: this will be updated, the later you read it the better>

 ## 02.12.2018

 ### State of the code
-Currently our code is able to get triples information *[agent, predicate, patient]* (for convenience, we adapt the words - agent and patient, from the other QA group) for each article with the use of Knowledgestore Databse.
+Our code is able to get triples information *[agent, predicate, patient]* (for convenience, we adapt the words - agent and patient, from the other QA group) for each article with the use of Knowledgestore Databse.
 Computation is done in IKW grid.

 ### Workflow
 Given an article, all mentions in the article are retrieved.
 Then we find all mentions with a predicate.
 Among those mentions with predicates, we further limit our search with a sparql query to retrieve all events with a patient, a predicate and a patient.
 The motivation of first finding predicates is that it gives more constraints to the SPARQL query of finding events with agents and patients, so that the computation time for the task will be reduced.